Privacy Policy

 - Amount of data transferred

 This data is not merged with other data sources.
 Processing is carried out in accordance with Art.
-6 para.
-1 lit. f GDPR on the basis of our legitimate interest in improving the stability and functionality of our website.
+6 (1) lit. f GDPR on the basis of our legitimate interest in improving the stability and functionality of our website.

-For technical security reasons, in particular to defend against attempts to attack our web server, we store this data for a short period of time.
-We cannot draw any conclusions about individual persons from this data.
-After seven days at the latest, the data is anonymised by shortening the IP address to domain level so that it is no longer possible to establish a link to the individual user.
+For reasons of technical security, in particular to defend against attempts to attack our web server, we store this data for a short period of time.
+It is not possible for us to draw conclusions about individual persons based on this data.
+After seven days at the latest, the data is anonymised by shortening the IP address at domain level so that it is no longer possible to establish a connection to individual users.
 The data is also processed in anonymised form for statistical purposes; it is not compared with other data sets or passed on to third parties, even in excerpts.

 Cookies

-Cookies may originate from us (first-party cookies) or from third-party companies (so-called third-party cookies).
+Cookies can originate from us (first-party cookies) or from third-party companies (third-party cookies).
 Third-party cookies enable the integration of certain services from third-party companies within websites (e.g. cookies for processing payment services).

 Cookies have different functions.
-Many cookies are technically necessary because without them certain functions of the website would not work (e.g. the shopping basket function or the display of videos).
-Other cookies may be used to analyse user behaviour or for advertising purposes.
+Many cookies are technically necessary, as certain functions of the website would not work without them (e.g. the shopping basket function or the display of videos).
+Other cookies can be used to analyse user behaviour or for advertising purposes.

-Cookies that are necessary for the electronic communication process, for the provision of certain functions you have requested (e.g. for the shopping basket function) or for the optimisation of the website (e.g. cookies for measuring the web audience) (necessary cookies) are stored on the basis of Art.
+Cookies that are necessary for the electronic communication process, for the provision of certain functions requested by you (e.g. for the shopping basket function) or for the optimisation of the website (e.g. cookies for measuring the web audience) (necessary cookies) are stored on the basis of Art.
 6 para.
 1 lit. f GDPR, unless another legal basis is specified.
-The website operator has a legitimate interest in the storage of necessary cookies for the technically error-free and optimised provision of its services.
+The website operator has a legitimate interest in storing necessary cookies for the technically error-free and optimised provision of its services.
 If consent to the storage of cookies and similar recognition technologies has been obtained, processing is carried out exclusively on the basis of this consent (Art.
 6 para.
 1 lit. a GDPR and § 25 para.
 1 TDDDG); consent can be revoked at any time.

 You can set your browser so that you are informed about the setting of cookies and only allow cookies in individual cases, exclude the acceptance of cookies for certain cases or in general, and activate the automatic deletion of cookies when closing the browser.
-If cookies are deactivated, the functionality of this website may be restricted.
+If you deactivate cookies, the functionality of this website may be restricted.
 You can find out which cookies and services are used on this website in this privacy policy.

 Registration on the website

-The data subject has the option of registering on the website of the controller, providing personal data.
+The data subject has the option of registering on the website of the controller by providing personal data.
 The following personal data is collected: name, email address.

-By registering on the website of the controller, the IP address assigned by the data subject's Internet service provider (ISP), the date and time of registration are also stored.
-This data is stored for the purpose of preventing misuse of our services and, if necessary, enabling the investigation of criminal offences.
-In this respect, the storage of this data is necessary for the protection of the controller.
+When registering on the website of the controller, the IP address assigned by the data subject's Internet service provider (ISP), the date and time of registration are also stored.
+This data is stored because it is the only way to prevent misuse of our services and, if necessary, to enable criminal offences to be investigated.
+In this respect, the storage of this data is necessary to protect the controller.
 This data will not be passed on to third parties unless there is a legal obligation to do so or the disclosure serves the purpose of criminal prosecution.

-The registration of the data subject by voluntarily providing personal data serves the purpose of enabling the controller to offer the data subject content or services that, due to their nature, can only be offered to registered users.
-Registered persons are free to change the personal data provided during registration at any time or to have it completely deleted from the data controller's database.
+The registration of the data subject, who voluntarily provides personal data, enables the controller to offer the data subject content or services that, due to their nature, can only be offered to registered users.
+Registered persons are free to change the personal data provided during registration at any time or to have it completely deleted from the controller's database.

-You undertake to treat your personal access data as confidential and not to make it accessible to unauthorised third parties.
+You undertake to treat your personal access data confidentially and not to make it accessible to unauthorised third parties.
 We cannot accept any liability for misused passwords unless we are responsible for the misuse.
 With the "stay logged in" function, we want to make your visit to our websites as pleasant as possible.
 This function allows you to use our services without having to log in again each time.
-For security reasons, however, you will be asked to enter your password again if, for example, your personal data is to be changed or you wish to place an order.
+For security reasons, however, you will be asked to enter your password again if, for example, you want to change your personal data or place an order.
 We recommend that you do not use this function if the computer is used by multiple users.
-Please note that the "remain logged in" function is not available if you use a setting that automatically deletes stored cookies after each session.
+Please note that the "stay logged in" function is not available if you use a setting that automatically deletes stored cookies after each session.

 Cookiebot

-Our website uses Cookiebot consent technology to obtain your consent to the storage of certain cookies on your device or to use certain technologies and to document this in accordance with data protection regulations.
-The provider of this technology is Cybot A/S, Havnegade 39, 1058 Copenhagen, Denmark (hereinafter referred to as "Cookiebot").
+Our website uses Cookiebot's consent technology to obtain your consent to the storage certain cookies on your device or to use certain technologies and to document this in accordance with data protection regulations.
+This technology is provided by Cybot A/S, Havnegade 39, 1058 Copenhagen, Denmark (hereinafter "Cookiebot").

-When you enter our website, a connection to Cookiebot's servers is established to obtain your consent and other declarations regarding the use of cookies.
-Cookiebot then stores a cookie in your browser to assign the consents you have given or revoked to you.
+When you visit our website, a connection is established to Cookiebot's servers to obtain your consent and other declarations regarding the use of cookies.
+Cookiebot then stores a cookie in your browser in order to be able to assign the consents you have given or their revocation.
 The data collected in this way is stored until you request us to delete it, delete the Cookiebot cookie yourself or the purpose for data storage no longer applies.
 Mandatory legal retention obligations remain unaffected.

 Cookiebot is used to obtain the legally required consent for the use of cookies.
 The legal basis for this is Art.
-6 para.
-1 lit. c GDPR.
+6 (1) lit. c GDPR.

-We have concluded a data processing agreement (DPA) in accordance with Art.
+We have concluded a contract for order processing (AV) in accordance with Art.
 28 GDPR with the above-mentioned provider.
-This is a contract required by data protection law, which ensures that the provider processes the personal data of our website visitors only in accordance with our instructions and in compliance with the GDPR.
+This is a contract required by data protection law, which ensures that the provider only processes the personal data of our website visitors in accordance with our instructions and in compliance with the GDPR.

 Google Tag Manager